pingcap/docs/tiup/tiup-component-dm-prune.md

 # tiup dm prune

-When scaling in the cluster(/tiup/tiup-component-dm-scale-in.md), a small amount of metadata in etcd is not cleaned up, which usually causes no problem.
+When you scale in the cluster(/tiup/tiup-component-dm-scale-in.md), a small amount of metadata in etcd is not cleaned up, which usually causes no problem.
 If you need to clean up the metadata, you can manually execute the `tiup dm prune` command.

 ## Syntax